 INTRODUCTION

 This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full -sized project titled ““Mainstreaming biodiversity Conservation into the tourism sector in Bhutan” (PIMS 6319) implemented through the Department of Tourism, Ministry of Industry, Commerce and Employment, Royal Government of Bhutan, which is to be undertaken from 2021-2026.
-The project started on the August 11, 2021 and is in its third year of implementation.
+The project started on August 11, 2021 and is in its third year of implementation.
 In line with the UNDP-GEF Guidance on MTRs, this MTR process was initiated after the submission of the First Project Implementation Report (PIR).
 This ToR sets out the expectations for this MTR.
 The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects.

 PROJECT BACKGROUND INFORMATION